 Bathroom Tiling Cost

-A major part of remodeling any existing bathroom is that of replacing its tiling.
+A major part of remodeling any existing bathroom is replacing the tile.
 After all, new bathroom tiling really can make a huge difference when it comes to the overall look and feel of the space.
-The right color of tiling can make a smaller bathroom appear larger, whereas the right material may give the entire space a more elegant or modern appearance.
-For most bathroom tiling projects, it is advised that homeowners hire a professional contractor to remove any existing tiling and install the new tiles correctly.
-This cost guide will discuss the different types of bathroom tile available, their advantages and disadvantages, additional costs, and ways to save money on such a project.
+For most bathroom tiling projects, homeowners opt to hire bathroom pros.
+This cost guide will discuss the different types of bathroom tile available, their advantages and disadvantages, additional costs, and ways to save money.

 There are many different types of bathroom tiling available on the market, all of which have their own distinct pros and cons.
 Homeowners should keep factors such as their specific budget and style in mind when choosing any particular type of flooring for their bathrooms.
 This, in combination with weighing the pros and cons of each flooring type, will ultimately bring them to make the right decision.

 Ceramic tiling is a traditional type that is still among the most popular in bathrooms today.
 Such tiling is usually made of slabs of clay and other materials that is coated with a protective glaze.
 Ceramic tiles are great in the sense that they come in a variety of styles, and their prices can range greatly to suit any budget.
 For example, it is possible to find plain white ceramic tiles for as little as $.10 apiece.
 On the other hand, ceramic tiles with more complex designs may be more expensive.